May 2013 webinar: Natural Catastrophe modelling capabilities and advancements for the Asia region

-This webinar is targeted at underwriters and risk mangers who deal with or are interested in agriculture risk.
+This webinar is targeted at underwriters and risk managers who deal with Nat Cat risks.

 - Presentation – 45 mins